Edward Jenner: Marriage and human medicine

 Jenner married Catherine Kingscote (who died in 1815 from tuberculosis) in March 1788.
 He might have met her while he and other fellows were experimenting with balloons.
 Jenner's trial balloon descended into Kingscote Park, Gloucestershire, owned by Catherine's father Anthony Kingscote.
-They had three children: Edward Robert (1789–1810), Robert Fitzharding (1792–1854) and Catherine (1794–1833).
+They had three children together: Edward Robert (1789–1810), Robert Fitzharding (1792–1854) and Catherine (1794–1833).

-He earned his MD from the University of St Andrews in 1792.
+Jenner earned his MD from the University of St Andrews in 1792.
 He is credited with advancing the understanding of angina pectoris.
-In his correspondence with Heberden, he wrote: "How much the heart must suffer from the coronary arteries not being able to perform their functions".
+In his correspondence with Heberden, Jenner wrote: "How much the heart must suffer from the coronary arteries not being able to perform their functions".

 Invention of the vaccine

-Inoculation was already pioneered in Asian and African medicine and was a standard practice but involved serious risks, one of which was the fear that those inoculated would then transfer the disease to those around them due to their becoming carriers of the disease.
-In 1721, Lady Mary Wortley Montagu had imported variolation to Britain after having observed it in Istanbul.
-While Johnnie Notions had great success with his self-devised inoculation (and was reputed not to have lost a single patient), his method's practice was limited to the Shetland Isles.
+Inoculation was already a standard practice in Asian and African medicine but involved serious risks, including the possibility that those inoculated would become contagious and spread the disease to others.
+In 1721, Lady Mary Wortley Montagu had imported variolation to Britain after having observed it in Constantinople.
+While Johnnie Notions had great success with his self-devised inoculation (and was reputed not to have lost a single patient), his method's practice was limited to the Shetland Islands.
 Voltaire wrote that at this time 60% of the population caught smallpox and 20% of the population died from it.
-Voltaire also states that the Circassians used the inoculation from times immemorial, and the custom may have been borrowed by the Turks from the Circassians.
+He also stated that the Circassians used the inoculation from times immemorial, and that the Turks may have borrowed the custom from them.
 In 1766, Daniel Bernoulli analysed smallpox morbidity and mortality data to demonstrate the efficacy of inoculation.

 By 1768, English physician John Fewster had realised that prior infection with cowpox rendered a person immune to smallpox.
-In the years following 1770, at least five investigators in England and Germany (Sevel, Jensen, Jesty 1774, Rendell, Plett 1791) successfully tested in humans a cowpox vaccine against smallpox.
-For example, Dorset farmer Benjamin Jesty successfully vaccinated and presumably induced immunity with cowpox in his wife and two children during a smallpox epidemic in 1774, but it was not until Jenner's work that the procedure became widely understood.
+In the years following 1770, at least five investigators in England and Germany (Sevel, Jensen, Jesty 1774, Rendell, Plett 1791) successfully tested a cowpox vaccine against smallpox in humans.
+For example, Dorset farmer Benjamin Jesty successfully vaccinated with cowpox and presumably induced immunity in his wife and two children during the 1774 smallpox epidemic, though it was not until Jenner's work that the procedure became widely understood.
 Jenner may have been aware of Jesty's procedures and success.
-A similar observation was later made in France by Jacques Antoine Rabaut-Pommier in 1780.
+In 1780, Jacques Antoine Rabaut-Pommier made similar observations in France.

-Noting the common observation that milkmaids were generally immune to smallpox, Jenner postulated that the pus in the blisters that milkmaids received from cowpox (a disease similar to smallpox, but much less virulent) protected them from smallpox.

-On 14 May 1796, Jenner tested his hypothesis by inoculating James Phipps, an eight-year-old boy who was the son of Jenner's gardener.
-He scraped pus from cowpox blisters on the hands of Sarah Nelmes, a milkmaid who had caught cowpox from a cow called Blossom, whose hide now hangs on the wall of the St. George's Medical School library (now in Tooting).
+Jenner postulated that the pus in blisters from sufferers of cowpox (a disease similar to smallpox but much less virulent) protected them from smallpox.
+On May 14,1796, Jenner tested his hypothesis by inoculating James Phipps, the eight-year-old son of Jenner's gardener.
+He scraped pus from cowpox blisters on the hands of Sarah Nelmes, a milkmaid who had caught cowpox from a cow called Blossom (whose hide now hangs on the wall of the St. George's Medical School library, now in Tooting, London).
 Phipps was the 17th case described in Jenner's first paper on vaccination.